When Should I Start Deworming My Puppy?

 1.3 Preventative Measures

 Deworming your puppy is not only about treating an existing worm infestation, but also preventing future infections.
-Regular deworming helps to eliminate any parasites that may be present and prevent further infestations.
+Regular deworming helps to eliminate any parasites that may be present and prevent further .
 In addition to deworming, there are other preventative measures you can take to reduce the risk of worm transmission.
-Keeping your puppy's living environment clean and practicing good , such as frequent handwashing, will help to minimize exposure to worm larvae.
+Keeping your puppy's living environment clean and practicing good hygiene, such as frequent handwashing, will help to minimize exposure to worm larvae.
 Additionally, avoiding contact with contaminated soil or feces from other animals can greatly reduce the likelihood of an infestation.

 2. Initial Deworming Schedule

 When it comes to deworming your puppy, it's crucial to follow a proper schedule to ensure their health and well-being.
-The timing and frequency of deworming can vary depending on different factors, including breeder or shelter guidelines, the puppy's age, and the types of worms you want to target.
+The timing and frequency of deworming can vary depending on different factors, including breeder or shelter , the puppy's age, and the types of worms you want to target.

 2.1 Breeder or Shelter Guidelines